quiltdata/nf-quilt/README.md

 1. Optional: use a pre-release plugin

-If a plugin is not yet available in the NextFlow plugin registry, you can use a pre-release version.
+If a plugin is not yet available in the Nextflow plugin registry, you can use a pre-release version.
 From the command-line, do, e.g.:

 ```bash